9 DAYS IN PORTUGAL – 2018

 Top Row-Middle Tile:The same method but with a piece of African Plastic Tablecloth

 Rose Bowl Moon

 I kept the ‘Labyrinth Studio’ for 5 more years and worked with clay as part of my artistic vocabulary.
 ‘Rose Bowl Moon’ is one of a series of ceramic artwork installations using recycled moulds from my Kings Cross ‘Text-Wall’.
-The ‘decals’ are traditional and quite old and are all identical and fired onto the tiles.
+The ‘decals’ [printed images] are traditional and quite old and are all identical and fired onto the tiles.
 The circles are random sizes and placed randomly when installed.
-The white circle is the only fixed aspect of the work as all the tiles are bisected with a physical line through the tile where they touch which increases the illusion of the ‘white’ as ‘light’.
+The white circle is the only fixed aspect of the work as all the tiles are bisected with a physical line through the tile where they touch the circle which increases the illusion of the ‘white’ as ‘light’.
 The tiles fit the format of the drawn circle only at the drawn edge.
 The number and exact location of the tiles may change on installation.
 There is an underlying geometric format that is disrupted by the size of the tiles and the number used.

 Rose Bowl Moon 90cm dia White Circle Photo: Philip O’Reilly

 Terracotta & Decals & Velcro – Wall paint